 Are you the sort of person that weights your camping gear in an effort to go light and fast?
-If so MSR’s Carbon Reflex 1 Tent is the perfect addition to your ultralight quiver.
+If so MSR’s Carbon Reflex 1 person backing tent is the perfect addition to your ultralight quiver.

 MSR Carbon Reflex Tent Review